drinkataco/dotfiles/docs/zsh.md

 ## Commands

+Some non-standard packages are included to improve standard tasks within the CLI when using the terminal

 [vi-mode](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/vi-mode) is enabled to allow you to perform vi commands inline in the shell.

 Use `vv` in normal mode (`<Esc>`) to edit in a vim window.